The EnlightenNext Story: 1986-2013

 But his spectacular fall from grace also raises essential questions about the wider failings of the mythic guru tradition – the history of spiritual communities is replete with stories of abuse and failure, and more than ever before the guru principle is in need of intense re-evaluation.

-Andrew is breaking his three-year silence to step forward and share both an unflinching examination of the flaws inherent in the traditional role of the guru, and an emerging new direction for spiritual practice in the 21st century and beyond.
+Andrew is breaking his long silence to step forward and share both an unflinching examination of the flaws inherent in the traditional role of the guru, and an emerging new direction for spiritual practice in the 21st century and beyond.